-for the modern photographer the end product of his efforts is the printed page, not the photographic print. -Irving Penn Much of painting today aspires to the qualities of reproducible visual experience that we now have works of art which are produced in order to be photographed.
+for the modern photographer the end product of his efforts is the printed page, not the photographic print. -Irving Penn autonomy, their idealism, and thus their power. -Douglas Crimp

+Much of painting today aspires to the gualities of reproducible objects.
+Finally, photographs have become so much the leading It is a fetishistic and fundamentally anti-technical notion of art visual experience that we now have works of art which are produced in order to be photographed.

-For a certain moment photography enters the practice of art in such a way that it contaminates the purity of modernism's separate categories, the categories of painting and sculpture These categories are subsequently divested of their fictive autonomy, their idealism, and thus their power.
+-Susan Sontag For a certain moment photography enters the practice of art in such a way that it contaminates the purity of modernism's separate categories, the categories of painting and sculpture These categories are subsequently divested of their fictive